Skip to main content

 This method does not support FTP/SFTP/DAV connections.

-Use email verification only if you cannot use other 2FA methods.
+Use email verification only if you cannot use a hardware security key, Yubikey, or authenticator app.